openrs2/openrs2/README.md

 The easiest way to install the Java Development Kit and Apache Maven is with the [Homebrew][homebrew] package manager.
 After installing Homebrew, run `brew cask install java` and `brew install maven`.

+##### Cross-compiling

+The last version of Java to support the 32-bit version of Mac OS X is the [legacy Java 6 runtime][mac-legacy-java].

+Pass the following flags to Maven to compile against the 32-bit version of the legacy runtime on a 64-bit macOS system:

+    -Dnar.javaHome=/Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home -Dnar.arch=i386

 #### UNIX